-The 2021 Plan describes projects, key considerations, benefits, current status, schedule, and costs (in 2021 dollars, or as noted) for major projects and concepts through Post-2035.
-Some of the projects and concepts identified in this Implementation Plan are based on the MIS that was completed in January 2006.
+The 2022 Plan describes projects, key considerations, benefits, current status, schedule, and costs (in 2022 dollars, or as noted) for major projects and concepts.
 The projects are grouped as follows: Orange County Projects, Riverside County Projects and Bi-County Projects.

-The intent of the Implementation Plan is to present a list of projects and studies along the SR-91 corridor and highlight coordination between OCTA, RCTC and Caltrans to improve the corridor.
+The intent of the Implementation Plan is to present a list of projects and studies along the SR-91 corridor and highlight coordination between OCTA, RCTC, and Caltrans to improve the corridor.